JennyferCeja/jQuery-UI-Autocombobox/README.md

 It permits autocompletion on textual values within the &lt;option>&lt;/option> elements while using &lt;option>&lt;/option> "val" attribute as the real value of the autocomplete combobox

-Original &lt;select>&lt;/select> element is also kept up-to-date by the autocomplete combobox and must contains at least an &lt;option val="">&lt;/option> element which will be used when no value matches the searched text
+Original &lt;select>&lt;/select> element is also kept up-to-date by the autocomplete combobox.

+A default &lt;option val="">&lt;/option> element is created by the plugin to hold null value when no value matches the searched text

 ## Usage